Neurotransmitters and their Role in Addiction and Substance Abuse

 How do Different Drugs Alter the Processes of Neurotransmitters?

-Dopamine: commonly known for its reward processes, dopamine plays a role in the abuse of almost all substances, though stronger in some like opiates, meth, and cocaine.
+- Dopamine: commonly known for its reward processes, dopamine plays a role in the abuse of almost all substances, though stronger in some, like opiates, meth, and cocaine.
 Its consistent stimulation significantly increases the risk of powerful drug addictions.

-Serotonin: hallucinogenic drugs are mainly associated with serotonin.
+- Serotonin: Hallucinogenic drugs are mainly associated with serotonin.
 It alters sleep and libido in the period of active use.
 The withdrawal symptoms increase the risk of major alterations to the healthy level of these essential functions.
-Some examples of these drugs are ecstasy (MDMA), philosophers stones, psilocybin mushrooms, and LSD.
+Some examples of these drugs are ecstasy (MDMA), philosopher’s stones, psilocybin mushrooms, and LSD.

-Gamma-Aminobutyric Acid: the processes of GABA are altered by tranquilizers and sedatives and its effects are potentially dangerous because of its CNS-repressing behavior and sedative action.
+- Gamma-Aminobutyric Acid: The processes of GABA are altered by tranquilizers and sedatives, and its effects are potentially dangerous because of its CNS-repressing behavior and sedative action.

 Can Neurotransmitter Disruption Cause Death?

 Every drug, prescribed or not, taken alters the processes of the body’s neurotransmitters.
 This is not always a bad thing.
 For example, a person with a poor night’s sleep can get a morning boost from caffeine.
 However, when the substance or/and environment isn’t safe, there’s an increased risk of fatality.
-Long-term or irreversible damages can equally be done to the brain.
+Long-term or irreversible damage can equally be done to the brain.

-Is Fentanyl (painkiller) Dangerous?
+Is Fentanyl (a painkiller) Dangerous?

 Though a pain medication, Fentanyl is very strong, about a hundred times stronger than morphine.
 Therefore, any misuse can be very fatal.
 When used according to prescription, it is very helpful for people with prolonged and severe pain.